EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 Once the client has retrieved the access token it follows the steps in {{I-D.ietf-ace-oscore-profile}} to install the OSCORE security context and presents the token to the EST-oscore server.
 The EST-oscore server installs the corresponding OSCORE context and can either verify the validity of the token locally or request a token introspection at the TTP.
 In either case EST policy decisions, e.g., which client can request enrollment or reenrollment, can be implemented at the TTP.
 Finally the EST-oscore client receives a response from the EST-oscore server.

 ## PSK Based Authentication
-A final approach to bootstrap EST services requires a pre-shared OSCORE context between the EST-oscore client and EST-oscore server.
+Another method to bootstrap EST services requires a pre-shared OSCORE context between the EST-oscore client and EST-oscore server.
 Authentication using the Implicit TA is no longer required since the shared security context authenticates both parties.
 The client and server have access to the same master secret as well as

   * a server identifier
   * a client identifier